g3rv4/g3rv4.com/_posts/2018-09-18-browser-extensions-are-insecure.md

 * [Bank-fraud malware not detected by any AV hosted in Chrome Web Store.
 Twice](https://arstechnica.com/information-technology/2017/08/bank-fraud-malware-not-detected-by-any-av-hosted-in-chrome-web-store-twice/)
 * [Chrome Extensions Spreading Through Facebook Caught Stealing Data](https://hackernoon.com/chrome-extensions-spreading-through-facebook-caught-stealing-data-4aa9fc3b3a06) (at least now Google disabled manually installing CRX from outside their store)

-## If after reading this you still want to install Taut...
+## If after reading this you still want to install Refined...

-Taut lets you personalize your Slack experience by doing [a bunch of things](https://github.com/g3rv4/Taut/blob/master/README.md) that I find super useful.
-You can get it at [taut.rocks](https://taut.rocks).
+Refined lets you personalize your Slack experience by doing [a bunch of things](https://github.com/g3rv4/Refined/blob/master/README.md) that I find super useful.
+You can get it at [refined.chat](https://refined.chat).

 I built it, I won't do anything bad with it... but in the end, you need to trust me (and after all, that's exactly what I'd say if my end game was actually stealing your info).

-You can always inspect the code, [build it from source](https://github.com/g3rv4/Taut#build-from-source) and load THAT on your browser.
+You can always inspect the code, [build it from source](https://github.com/g3rv4/Refined#build-from-source) and load THAT on your browser.

 ## Thank you reviewers!